oezdfer/gRPCPlayground/README.md

 ## Single gRPC Client

-The *gRPC client* sends an *Order* by using the Google protocol buffer to the single gRPC server.
+The *gRPC client* sends an *Order* with a *requestTime* timestamp by using the Google protocol buffer to the single gRPC server.

 ## Multiple gRPC Clients

 The *multiple gRPC clients* is used to simulate several *gRPC clients*.
 All gRPC clients are started in parallell.
 All gRPC clients is based on the same logic.
-They simply send an Order to the gRPC server.
+They simply send an Order with a *requestTime* timestamp to the gRPC server.

 ### Localhost test results